-Due to the global spread of the new coronavirus infection (COVID-19), we postpone the following residencies of “Artist in Residence in Mashiko, Spring 2020”.
+Due to the global spread of the new coronavirus infection (COVID-19), we postpone the following residencies of “Artist in Residence in Mashiko 2020”.
 Rescheduled dates will be announced after arrangement.

-We have two kinds of programs, Guest Artist Program and Open Call Program (started in 2017).
+In May 2014, Mashiko Town / Mashiko Museum of Ceramic Art initiated the Mashiko Museum Residency Program, with the aim of cultivating exchanges between Mashiko Town and the artists from outside (both nationally and internationally).
+It also aspires to share Mashiko's ceramic and other craft traditions with others.
+This is so-called "Artist-in-Residence" and we have two kinds of program, Guest Artist Program and Open Call Program (started in 2017).
 The guest artists are invited by Mashiko town / Mashiko Museum of Ceramic Art to stay and work here and the open call artists stay and work here after being accepted through our application process.
-During their stay in Mashiko, artists conduct exchange events such as slide lectures, workshops, open studios, etc. together with work creation.

-Mashiko Arts & Crafts Residence has been built with the generous donation from Minoru Otsuka, a Mashiko-born businessman and the founder of Otsuka Corporation.
+The Mashiko Arts and Crafts Residence is a living space for the artists.
+It has been built with the generous donation from Minoru Otsuka, a Mashiko-born businessman and the founder of Otsuka Corporation.
 The facility was completed in spring 2014, and stands in the premises of Ceramic Art Messe Mashiko.
-It is a one-story building with red tiles for the roof, which uses minerals from Ashinuma in Mashiko.
-The facility includes a living space for the artists-in-residence as well as a multi-purpose atelier.
+It is a one-story building constructed with the wood produced in Tochigi Prefecture and the roof is covered with the red tiles, which uses minerals from Ashinuma in Mashiko.

 Access to Mashiko Museum of Ceramic Art / Ceramic Art Messe Mashiko